simon-frankau/speedball2-sound-player/README.md

 ## TODO

- * Extract the sounds into standalone files separate from the main game.
- * Build tooling to extract the sound data into appropriate data structures.
- * Start playing sounds
-   * Add envelopes
-   * Add missing bytecode functionality
  * And then multi-channel sounds
+   * Stereo mixing!
  * wav export may also be nice
  * I've been thinking about serialising user notes with... dunno, serde, or something?
  * Sample waveform visualisation might be nice.

 ## Data